-Palmetto Trail - Awendaw Passage is a 2.1 mile moderately trafficked point-to-point trail located near Mcclellanville, SC that features a river and is good for all skill levels.
-The trail is primarily used for hiking and walking and is accessible from January until March.
+Palmetto Trail Awendaw Passage is a 7.1 mile moderately trafficked out and back trail located near Mcclellanville, SC that features a river and is good for all skill levels.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 Awendaw Passage is the final leg of the Palmetto Trail, SC's mountains-to-sea trail.